Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Methods Review

 \subsection{Learning Strategies}

-Before 2017, traditional learning-based methods are the ad-hoc solution for LLIE.
-Since 2017, deep learning-based methods have started to dominate this field.
+Before 2017, traditional learning-based (\textbf{TL}) methods are the ad-hoc solution for LLIE.
+As shown in Fig. \ref{fig:ls}, mainstream traditional learning methods in LLIE utilize Histogram Equalization, Retinex, Dehazing or Statistical techniques.
+Since 2017, deep learning-based (\textbf{DL}) methods have started to dominate this field.
 Supervised learning (67.6 \%) is so far the most popular strategy.
-From the year 2019, there are several methods using zero-shot learning (17.6 \%), unsupervised learning (5.9 \%), and semi-supervised (2.9 \%).
-A hierarchical taxonomy for different learning strategies is shown in Fig. \ref{fig:taxonomy}.
+From 2019, there are several methods using zero-shot learning (17.6 \%), unsupervised learning (5.9 \%), and semi-supervised (2.9 \%), as shown in Fig. \ref{fig:learning_strategy}.